aiha-lab/ReQAT/README.md

 --quant_cfg NVFP4_W4A4_E1M2_KV4_FAKE_CFG
 ```

-After QAT, `convert_fake_mxfp4_weight_only.py` converts the fake-quantized model to a deployment-ready format.
+After QAT, `convert_fake_mxfp4_weight_only.py` converts the fake-quantized model to an evaluation-ready format compatible with the repository's inference code.

 ## Repository Structure